-Aunt Vadge: sex scratch that keeps bleeding
+Aunt Vadge: scratch that won’t heal

 Hi Aunt Vadge,

-Should I be concerned, and what can I do to assist with the healing?
-It hasn’t been a steady flow, but my movement throughout the day seems to increase the flow.
-I am 36 and during digital penetration my boyfriend scratched me.
+I have a tear between my vagina and urethra, and it has been bleeding for going on three days.
+Should I be concerned, and what can I do to help it heal?
+It hasn’t been a steady flow, but moving around through the day seems to increase it.
+I’m 36, and my boyfriend scratched me during fingering.

 Sincerely,